Chapter I - The Old Testament Law

 Jesus said that He had not come to abolish the Law, but to fulfill (Gr. pleroo) it (Matthew 5:17-18).
 Fulfillment was a major topic in Matthew's Gospel - he used the word fulfill or fulfilled close to 20 times, far more often than the other Gospel writers.
 This is actually no surprise considering that Matthew's Gospel was aimed at the Jews whom he was endeavoring to show that Jesus was the Messiah repeatedly prophesied in the OT.

 The problem is that while articles on various aspects of Matthew 5 abound, few offer an accurate explanation of the word fulfill.
-This is probably with good reason, since neither the English fulfill nor the Greek pleroo have clear cut definitions.
-Consider the several different shades of meaning of the English fulfill, including
+The problem is that the English fulfill has several shades of meaning including,

 Bring to completion.
 Achieve or realize something desired, promised, or predicted: My desires were fulfilled -